mvcds/my-library/carreer/development/programming/Turing Machine.md

-An abstract machine which manipulates symbols on a strip of tape according to a table of rules.
+An [[Abstractio|abstract]] machine which manipulates symbols on a strip of tape according to a table of rules.

 The machine operates on an infinite memory tape divided into discrete "cells".
 The machine positions its "head" over a cell and "reads" or "scans" the symbol there.
 Then, as per the symbol and the machine's own present [[State]] in a "finite table" of user-specified instructions, the machine